zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

 Step 7: Building and signing the test image
 ===========================================

-The easiest way to test the functionality of Hawkbit is to repeat step 4 to build the sample again, so that the build time will be different.
+The easiest way to test the functionality of hawkBit is to repeat step 4 to build the sample again, so that the build time will be different.
 Then, similar to step 5, sign the image and assign it a different version number but without confirming it like so: